-Learning Outcomes Assessment Criteria When awarded credit for this unit, a learner Assessment of this learning outcome will will: require a learner to demonstrate that they can: 1 Be able to evaluate the role of operations management in a company.
+Learning Outcomes Assessment Criteria When awarded credit for this unit, a learner Assessment of this learning outcome will require a learner to demonstrate that they can: management in a company.
 1.1 Analyse the similarities and differences between production and service operations 1.2 Analyse the interactions between major organizational functional areas 1.3 Evaluate a variety of operations management theories.
 1.4 Evaluate the operations function and the operations manager's responsibilities.
 1.5 Evaluate current business concerns that affect operations management.
 2 Understand product and service strategic 2.1 Evaluate the value of capacity planning. capacity planning.
 2.2 Evaluate approaches to defining and assessing capacity.
 2.3 Assess the elements to be taken into account when selecting whether to run in-house or outsource.
 2.4 Analyse the steps involved in resolving constraint problems.